otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 php artisan make:model Student -m
 ```

-Go to the `app` directory.
+Go to the `app\Models` directory.
 A file called `Student.php` has been created.
 In `Student.php`, specify the database table and its field you wish to interact with.
 For example:

 ```php
 ...